cas1m1r/EDU/Assembly/0x4/README.md

 	mov [rdx], rsi
 	xchg rdi, rdx
 ```
-So we already have our filename now in rdi!
-Now we just need to move the READ syscall number (2) into RAX and the file permissions mask into RDX
+So we already have our filename now in rdi, now we just need to move the READ syscall number (2) into RAX and the file permissions mask into RDX
 ```nasm
 	add al, 2
 	xor rsi, rsi